 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a lung infection that develops after you aspirate (inhale) food, liquid, or vomit into your lungs.
+You can also aspirate food or liquid from your stomach that backs up into your esophagus.
 If you are not able to cough up the aspirated material, bacteria can grow in your lungs and cause an infection.

 Common symptoms include the following:

 - Cough, which may or may not bring up mucus

 - Sputum (spit) that is pink or frothy

 - Bluish skin around your mouth or your fingertips

 - Shortness of breath, rapid breathing, or noisy breathing